What is Air Pollution?

 Air pollution occurs when the air that sustains all life becomes contaminated with harmful substances and toxins.
-This pollution, originating from within the watershed region and well-beyond it, is one of the greatest threats to the Chesapeake Bay.
+This pollution, originating from within the watershed region and well-beyond it—an area referred to as the Chesapeake's airshed, is a major threat to the Chesapeake Bay and its living communities.

 What Types of Air Pollution Are There?

-Several types of airborne pollution impact our treasured Chesapeake Bay and our local rivers and streams:
+Several types of airborne pollution impact our treasured Chesapeake Bay, our local rivers and streams, and watershed communities:

-Nitrogen Oxide Pollution: NO2 is a highly reactive gas that gets into the air when fuel is burned.
+Nitrogen Oxide Pollution (NOx): NOx are a group of highly reactive gases that get into the air when fuel is burned.
 We find elevated levels of nitrogen oxide pollution in regions with a high density of fuel-burning vehicles as well as areas with power plants.
-According to the EPA, NO2 affects both humans and our environment.
-Here in the watershed, we see the impact of NO2 in acid rain which harms the Bay’s ecosystem.
+According to the EPA, NOx affect both humans and our environment.
+Here in the watershed, we see the impact of NOx in acid rain and deposits of excess nitrogen pollution, both of which harm the Bay’s ecosystem.

-In fact, each year more than 85 million pounds of nitrogen pollution—about one-third of the bay’s total yearly load—comes from the air.
+In fact, each year about one-third of the bay’s total yearly load of nitrogen pollution comes from the air.

 Sulfur Dioxide Pollution: SO2 emissions occur when vehicles and heavy equipment burn fuel with high sulfur content.
 In addition to contributing to damaging acid rain, SO2 can damage the growth of plants that sustain the Bay’s ecosystem.